emanuelfeld/booksfordc/README.md

 Assorted projects aimed at making the DC Public Library's resources more accessible and useful for DC residents.
 Drop me a line [@evonfriedland](https://twitter.com/evonfriedland) if you're interested.

-##@booksfordc##
+##@booksfordc catalog feed and Twitter bot##
 Due to issues with the DCPL's OPAC technology, RSS feeds for its catalog do not syndicate properly.
-The script in scraper.py is run hourly on ScraperWiki to generate a Twitter feed of new additions to the DCPL book catalog.
-Follow at [@booksfordc](https://twitter.com/booksfordc).
+The script in scraper.py is run hourly on ScraperWiki to generate a Twitter feed of new additions to the DCPL book catalog ([@booksfordc](https://twitter.com/booksfordc)).

-###To do###
-* ~~Caching~~
-* ~~Check cache~~
-* ~~RSS feed~~
-* ~~Use Twitter API directly, with staggered posts (<1/min) instead of IFTTT~~
-* ~~Host cron job elsewhere to trigger more frequent automatic scrapes (Tweepy and Heroku?)~~ Using ScraperWiki for now
-* ~~Decide where to host the cache if use host without persistent memory (GitHub?)~~ Not currently an issue
-* Add ebooks, if the DCPL makes the Overdrive API accessible.
-Possibly just use Sirsi catalog, though harder to scrape, because resources not divided across libraries (and hence 1000 item XML limit passed)
-* Put up flyers at libraries to reach more patrons

-###Notes###
-* Benning Neighborhood Library RSS fails
-* Shepherd Park Neighbordhood Library RSS fails
-* Watha T. Daniel/Shaw Library RSS fails
-* Bellevue Neighborhood Library RSS fails
-* On occasion, books are not being allocated to an audience (adults, teens, children) and so will fail to show up in search
+Twitter users can also use the account to quickly query the library catalog.
+To look up a book, send a tweet in the form ```@booksfordc search: book_title book_author``` or ```@booksfordc s: book_title book_author```.
+For ebook lookup, do ```@booksfordc ebook search: book_title book_author``` or ```@booksfordc ebk s: book_title book_author```.

+In actuality, the bot will accept any mention structured ```@booksfordc resource_type search_init book_title book_author```, where ```resource_type``` is b, bk, or book for physical books or e, ebk, e-bk, ebook, or e-book for electronic books and where ```search_init``` is one of s, s:, search, search:, find, find:.

+The bot will then respond directly to the account that sent the query saying whether it found a match (or multiple possible matches) and with the search URL.

-##Browser Plug-in##
+##Browser plug-in##
-A Chrome extension that displays library holdings and availability when browsing books on Amazon.com, Goodreads.com, or BarnesAndNoble.com.
+A Chrome extension that displays library holdings and availability when browsing books on Amazon, Goodreads, or Barnes & Noble.
 Download for free from the [Chrome store](https://chrome.google.com/webstore/detail/booksfordc/plbkclaloadjhljkijjnlingopbahndg).

-###To do###
-* ~~Improve search functionality to cover multiple editions—is it better to search by title, author, and resource type, then take the first hit (if it exists?).
-Doesn't appear that it will automatically redirect with this sort of search, even if only one result.~~
-* ~~Search Overdrive, if the DCPL makes the API accessible (and don't require a private key).
-Possibly just use Sirsi catalog, get Overdrive ID from result URL and go from there.~~
-* ~~Allow for functionality on Goodreads and, perhaps, Barnes and Noble~~
-* Auto-fill parts of the purchase request form with title, author, etc. info from Amazon page
-* Port to Firefox (Safari?)

-###Notes###
-* ~~Not all ebooks in Overdrive are listed in Sirsi catalog for unknown reason~~ Now searching Overdrive directly

 ![image](https://cloud.githubusercontent.com/assets/4269640/6477965/8fe3d6ac-c1f7-11e4-82a1-401a4ae68a88.png)